-Welcome to NetworkLessons.com – The site that explains complex networking topics as simple as possible for you.
+Welcome to NetworkLessons.com – Our mission is to explain complex networking topics as simple as possible for you.

 My name is René Molenaar – CCIE #41726 and I’m a full-time instructor and consultant that works with Cisco Routing & Switching, Wireless, Security, Linux and a tiny bit of Microsoft.